MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 - You should assess your internal network as well as the connections to Office 365.

 - You should assess and gather data for all of your networks over a long period of time.
-We recommend for you to perform your testing of network performance for a minimum of a week, so that you can see usage patterns for all business days and hours.
+We recommend that you perform your testing of network performance for a minimum of a week, so that you can see usage patterns for all business days and hours.
 This will show you peak times.

 - You should take multiple samples of network performance measurements.
 We recommend taking a measurement every 10 minutes from a company site during the entire period of time you are gathering data.
-For comparing the Skype for Business Online network performance requirements, take the 90th percentile measurement value from this sample data set.
+For comparing the Teams network performance requirements, take the 90th percentile measurement value from this sample data set.

 - You should continuously assess the network's performance.
 Network utilization varies over time due to usage pattern changes, new enterprise-based applications that use a large amount of bandwidth, and changes to your organizational or physical company locations.
 It is important for you to continuously monitor your network performance against these network performance requirements and targets/thresholds and make timely adjustments to ensure the most optimal Real-Time media quality.

-## Measuring Network Performance using Azure VMs
+## Measuring network performance using Azure VMs
-<a name="bkNetworkPerf"> </a>

-Instead of testing against the Microsoft network Edge sites, there are network assessment solutions from Skype for Business customers and partners that leverage testing setup for services in the Microsoft Azure cloud.
+Instead of testing against the Microsoft network Edge sites, there are network assessment solutions from Teams customers and partners that leverage testing setup for services in the Microsoft Azure cloud.
 In those solutions, the network assessment tools test latency, packet loss and jitter against custom endpoints set up as a service in the Azure cloud.
 As a result, the test network traffic travels through one additional network segment, which is the connection within the Microsoft network between the network edges and Azure data centers that hosts the network assessment service.

 For those network assessment solutions based on Azure hosted testing services.
 We recommend performing the network assessment within country and/or region.
-For example, for customer sites in east U.S., the assessment should be performed against a testing service instance hosted in Azure's east US data center region.
+For example, for customer sites in east U.S., the assessment should be performed against a testing service instance hosted in Azure's East US data center region.

 Below are the latency (RTT) targets for the Azure service based network assessment setup.
 The one-way latency targets will be half of the corresponding RTT targets.
-The packet loss and jitter goals stays the same as those defined for Skype Media Relay based testing.
+The packet loss and jitter goals stays the same as those defined for Skype Media Relay based testing .

 |||||
 |:-----|:-----|:-----|:-----|